hadexander2001/hadexander2001/README.md

 - 👋 Hi, I’m @hadexander2001
-- 👀 I’m interested in nanotechnolegy, programming and automation.
+- 👀 I’m interested in software engineering and automation.
-- 🌱 I’m currently learning C++ programming and automation.
+- 🌱 I’m currently working in Qualcomm, ADAS Software
 - 💞️ I’m looking to collaborate on anything that regards C++ or microcontrollers/processors
 - 📫 How to reach me : mail : hadexander2001@gmail.com